jilljenn/tryalgo/docs/content.rst

 The tryalgo library covers two nice problems on intervals.
 The first one is a data structure called `interval tree <https://en.wikipedia.org/wiki/Interval_tree>`_, which stores a set of intervals and permits to select all those that contain a given value, see `interval_tree <tryalgo/tryalgo.html#module-tryalgo.interval_tree>`__.

 The other problem consists in finding a smallest hitting set for a given set of intervals, that is to find a smallest set of values, that intersect each interval.
-This problem is solved with the sweep line technique mentioned above, see `intervals_cover <tryalgo/tryalgo.html#module-tryalgo.intervals_cover>`__.
+This problem is solved with the sweep line technique mentioned above, see `interval_cover <tryalgo/tryalgo.html#module-tryalgo.interval_cover>`__.

 Graphs
 ::::::